visheshgupta19/welcome-to-docker/README.md

 - `--name welcome-to-docker` → gives your container a readable name (instead of a random ID).
 - The last `welcome-to-docker` → tells Docker which **image** to run (the one you built in step 1).

-📸 *Docker Desktop showing the container running in the Containers tab*
 ![Docker Desktop Containers Tab](screenshots/docker-desktop-images.png)

 ---